8ctopus/sciter-i18n/README.md

 }
 ```

 - then in the html code add attribute `data-i18n` to all elements you want translated.
-If `data-i18n` value is set then it will be used as the translation key.
+If the `data-i18n` attribute value is set then it will be used as the translation key.

 ```html
 <h1 data-i18n="key1">i18n engine test</h1>
 ```

-- otherwise the element's `innerHTML` will be the key
+- otherwise the element's `innerText` will be the key

 ```html
 <h1 data-i18n>h1</h1>
 ```

-- translate in code
+- translate string in your code

 ```js
 // with 2 arguments, first serves as key, second as default value (better option)